Senior Director, Hockey Communications

 Beyak’s 45-year career in sports also includes stints outside of the broadcast booth, as he was the Assistant General Manager of the Saskatoon Blades from 1981-1990, the General Manager of the Seattle Thunderbirds from 1992-1994, and the General Manager of the Tri-City Americans from 1994-1995.
 Beyak, a graduate of Winnipeg’s National Institute of Broadcasting, was also the chairman of the Memorial Cup tournament in Saskatoon (1989) and Seattle (1992), and was named WHL Executive of the Year in 1989.

-Paul Edmonds begins his sixth season as the radio play-by-play announcer of the Winnipeg Jets on TSN 1290.
+Paul Edmonds begins his seventh season as the radio play-by-play announcer of the Winnipeg Jets and first on 680 CJOB and Power 97.
 Edmonds, born and raised in Winnipeg, Man., had previously spent 19 baseball seasons as the radio voice of the Winnipeg Goldeyes, broadcasting over 1,700 games.
 During that time he was recognized as the top minor league baseball broadcaster in North America by BallparkDigest.com in 2008 and inducted into the Manitoba Sportswriters and Sportscasters Media Roll of Honour in 2013.

 Edmonds’ background in hockey broadcasting includes four seasons in the Western Hockey League from 1991-1995, calling games for the Swift Current Broncos and Regina Pats.
 He also served as play-by-play announcer in the defunct West Coast Hockey League between 1998 and 2001 and provided colour commentary during Manitoba Moose broadcasts for nearly four seasons in the 1990s.
 Most recently, he served as play-by-play announcer for three seasons with the Manitoba Junior Hockey League’s Selkirk Steelers.
 Edmonds contributed to TSN 1290’s Winnipeg Jets broadcasts during three seasons, from 2011-2014 and made his first appearance calling play-by-play for the Jets in 2013-14.